boterop/react_native_template/CONTRIBUTING.md

-# Contributing to ERIC App
+# Contributing to React Native Template App

 Thank you for considering contributing to this project!
 Follow these guidelines to ensure a smooth collaboration.